Skip to main content

 resolutionResolutionstring1920x1080--resolutionResolution of the output stream (e.g. 1920x1080).

-aspectAspect ratio handlingselectletterbox--aspectHow to handle aspect ratio mismatches between input and grid cells.letterbox – Preserve aspect, add black bars, crop – Preserve aspect, crop excess, stretch – Stretch to fit (may distort image)
+aspectAspect ratio handlingselectletterbox--aspectHow to handle aspect ratio mismatches between input and grid cells.letterbox – Preserve aspect, add black bars, crop – Preserve aspect, crop excess, stretch – Stretch to fit (may distort image) pattern - repeat pattern to fit the whole selection

 scalingScaling algorithmselectinteger--scalingAlgorithm used to scale input sources to fit grid cells.bilinear – High quality, slower, nearest – Fast, lower quality, integer – Integer-only scaling (fast + HQ)